Our Overdraft Protection Services Have You Covered

 Overdraft Protection Plans

-ETFCU checking account holders automatically receive coverage from their designated regular share account.
+ETFCU checking account holders can choose to receive coverage from a designated regular share account.
 With this overdraft protection option, when you have insufficient funds, a transfer is made from available funds in your savings to your checking account so that the item can be paid.
 A small $4 fee is assessed for the transfer.
 Items clear your account individually; therefore, there is a separate fee for each item.

 You can also apply for an overdraft protection loan so that funds can be advanced from a credit line to your checking account for a $4 fee, plus interest on the loan balance.
 If you wish to apply for an overdraft line of credit, click here.
 Unless you instruct us otherwise, transfers will occur first from savings; then from an overdraft protection loan, if available; and then from courtesy pay.
-You may also notify the credit union if you do not wish to receive the courtesy pay program or wish to cease coverage from an existing line of credit loan, or wish to remove your designated regular share account coverage.
+You may also notify the credit union if you do not wish to receive the courtesy pay program coverage, wish to cease coverage from an existing line of credit loan, or wish to remove your designated regular share account coverage.

 Courtesy Pay Standard Overdraft Protection

-ETFCU can authorize and pay overdrafts for the following types of transactions for accounts that qualify:
+ETFCU will authorize and pay overdrafts for the following types of transactions for accounts that qualify:

 - Checks and other transactions made using your checking account number.